-To export business owner, staff and customer data, use the Business center privacy portal.
-See Export or delete user data using Business center privacy portal.
+To export data corresponding to the business owner, staff and customers, you can use the Business center privacy portal.

 After a Connections owner sends an email campaign, they can't delete the campaign.
 If there are any draft campaigns they want to delete, they can sign in to the Connections dashboard and delete the draft campaigns.